1976 Sabah Air GAF Nomad crash: Investigation results

 On 22 June 1976, Australian Broadcasting Corporation announced the findings from the GAF investigations, which determined that the cause of the accident was due to pilot error; however, additional details was not released by them.
 The Australian investigation report remained classified since then.
 The report titled "G. Bennett - Sabah Air Nomad - Report by Government Aircraft Factories (GAF) investigation team on a crash of Nomad aircraft in Malaysia 9M - ATZ on 6 June 1976" was hosted at National Archives of Australia under Series no: B5535 and restriction number of 33(1)(a) because "Malaysia has not as yet publicly released their final and full report of the investigation".
 In 2017, the Sabah Barisan Nasional chief minister Musa Aman, in a question-and-answer session in the state assembly, said that the reports are still classified because "Sabah Civil Aviation Department has no new information on the crash".
 In 2019, the Pakatan Harapan chief minister Shafie Apdal left the decision to declassify the report to relevant authorities.
+Sabah chief minister Hajiji Noor made a similar statement to Shafie Apdal in 2020 regarding declassification of the report.

 On 11 July 2022, former Chief Minister of Sabah Harris Salleh filed a judicial review to declassify the Malaysian investigation report, citing Articles 8 and 10 of the Constitution of Malaysia and Section 2C of the Official Secrets Act 1972.
 On 8 March 2023, the High Court of Kota Kinabalu ordered the federal government to declassify the final investigations report of the plane crash in three months.
 Initially, the Attorney General's Chamber (AGC) filed an appeal; however Prime Minister Anwar Ibrahim later announced on 5 April that the federal government had agreed to declassify the final investigation report.
 He further added that the Ministry of Transport (MOF) would be tasked to release the report.
 He explained the decision was based on the "interests of the families of the victims and the people of Sabah".
 The investigation report was finally released on 12 April 2023, 47 years after its creation.

 The report revealed that the center of gravity was at the back of the plane due to heavy weights and that the pilot probably failed to recover the plane from the stall due to fatigue (tiredness or exhaustion).

 Harris also filed a request to National Archives of Australia in May 2022 to declassify the B5535 report through a law firm named Messr Jayasuriya Kah & Co.
 On 24 April 2023, Australia's Administrative Appeals Tribunal agreed to release the report to the law firm.
 The report was released on 26 April 2023, which supports the findings of the Malaysian investigation report.